storacha/tg-miniapp/docs/schema.md

 ## Encoding and Encryption

-All blocks that are not media items are `dag-cbor` encoded.
-Encoded data is then _encrypted_, the resulting bytes are encoded as IPFS UnixFS files (`dag-pb` encoded) to take advantage of chunking, and easy access from IPFS Gateways.
+All blocks that are not media items are `dag-cbor` encoded and _encrypted_.
+The resulting bytes are encoded as IPFS UnixFS files (`dag-pb` encoded) to take advantage of chunking, and easy access from IPFS Gateways.

 e.g.